BhuvanSagarSuhasDR/Cypress-tests/README.md

 # Getting Started with Cypress

+## Integration/e2e folder

+Contains UI tests which split by feature/module wise.

+## Fixtures folder

+Contains UI tests which split by feature/module wise.

+## Pages folder

+Contains UI tests which split by feature/module wise.

 ## Support folder

 Support/index.js is entry point and commands.js - commands for login and logout functions.

 ## Utils folder

-There are apiRequests.utils.js for api creations.
+The Utils folder contains utility files, such as apiRequests.utils.js, for performing API-related actions.

+## Configuration file

+The cypress.config.js file contains the configuration settings and environment variables (env).

 ## package.json

-package.json file contains environmental and browser details.
+The package.json file in a Cypress project can contain scripts, environment variables, and browser details.

-## Integration folder

-Contains UI tests which split by feature/module wise.

 ## How to run test

-Before running the tests, make sure to add the userName and password in the env section of the cypress.config.js file.
+Note: Before running the tests, make sure to add the userName and password in the env section of the cypress.config.js file.

 In Test Runner